-Cash includes cash on hand and cash on bank accounts.
+Cash includes cash in hand and cash at banks.
 Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash with original maturities of three months or less and that are subject to an insignificant risk of change in value.